There are a lot of scary things out there --

 covered by the 4e48, the Cleveland Chatterbox,

 the Brooklyn Eagleand the yearly draft preview magazine,

 lomax.
 The Ruscitti Archives, which opened its impressive

 collection to the public, in 1931, contained every score of every

 game played between 1903 through 1906. ¶

-Because of the WEB, BVL print coverage is what old men still reminisce at Pepitone's (the official bar/strip club of the BVL).
+Because of the WEB, BVL print coverage dwindled to nothing, leaving old men to reminisce at Pepitone's (the official bar/strip club of the BVL).
 Fans today now turn to BVLAction.com for the latest BVL news. ¶ After many attempts, the frugal group of owners agreed, in 1927, to pay

 their players -- in shekels.
 They also approved long-term contracts